What are my options after the Working Holiday?

 Option 9: Express Entry Program for Permanent Residency

-To be eligible for Express Entry, you must meet specific criteria based on the program you are applying to.
-Some key factors include:
+To qualify for Express Entry, you must meet specific eligibility criteria, depending on the program you’re applying under.
+Key factors include:

 Express Entry manages applications for three key immigration programs: